American English (album)

-American English is a second studio album by Wax released in 1987.
+American English is the second studio album by the English new wave duo Wax released on August 31, 1987 on RCA records.
 It includes their biggest hit single "Bridge to Your Heart".

 The album cover, designed by Storm Thorgerson, shows objects that all refer to wax.

 The album was reissued in Japan in 2011 with bonus tracks including "People All Over The World", B-side to "In Some Other World" single, and singles' mixes of the songs "American English" and "Bridge to Your Heart".